 - External Stakeholders: Government regulations, the client, executive sponsor (responsible for securing spending authority and resources in the client organization)

-- Internal Stakeholders: Project team members, designers, program manager, software developers, human resources.
+- Internal Stakeholders: Project team members, designers, program managers, software developers, human resources.

-Before to talk about the stakeholder mapping matrix, let’s tale a glance at stakeholder management tools.
+Before talking about the stakeholder mapping matrix, let’s take a glance at stakeholder management tools.

 Stakeholder Management Tools

 In order to deal with your project’s stakeholders, you need to identify and classify them according to their power and interest.
-Before to start your project, you need to follow the stakeholder mapping process to map your stakeholders according to many criteria regarding your project’s requirements and stakeholder’s needs.
+Before starting your project, you need to follow the stakeholder mapping process to map your stakeholders according to many criteria regarding your project’s requirements and stakeholder’s needs.